CCHU9032 Arts and Humanities

 Course Description

-In this course we will examine the issues of power and how it relates to language use in various institutions such as law, medicine, and business among others.
+In this course we will examine the issues of power and how it relates to language use in various institutions such as law, medicine, and the media, among others.
 Language presents one of the most important (but not exclusive) power resources.
 We will learn that language can be both powerful and empowering.
 We will discuss how people in power can influence the ways in which language is used, and exercise control over access to language by others.
 We will also examine examples of how these others, in their turn, can contest and negotiate power.
 In language power can be expressed in a more or less overt ways.
 To minimize opposition, for example, power is increasingly exercised covertly or indirectly in different institutions.
 A particular attractive feature of the course is that we will examine real-life language data collected in a number of Hong Kong institutions.
-We will also discuss similarities and the differences in institutional language practices across different sociocultural contexts including Hong Kong and other countries and Asia and beyond.
+We will also discuss similarities and the differences in institutional language practices across different sociocultural contexts including Hong Kong and other countries in Asia and beyond.

 Course Learning Outcomes